-2.3 Seller reserves the right to reduce the credit or payment terms set forth herein or to require Buyer to provide security in the form of a letter of credit, guaranty or other security (which security shall be in a form and substance and in an amount acceptable to Seller), at any time, on written notice to Buyer, if Seller determines, in its sole discretion, that any such security is required as a result of any negative change to Buyer’s financial condition, creditworthiness or payment history or if a bank or other financial institution does not, or ceases to, accept the assignment by Seller of any of Buyer’s accounts receivable in relation to Material supplied under the Contract pursuant to factoring or other similar accounts receivable financial arrangements.
+2.3 Seller reserves the right to reduce the credit or payment terms set forth herein or to require Buyer to provide security in the form of a letter of credit, guaranty or other security (which security shall be in a form and substance and in an amount acceptable to Seller), at any time, on written notice to Buyer, if Seller determines, in its sole discretion, that any such change in credit or payment terms or any such security is required as a result of any negative change to Buyer’s financial condition, creditworthiness or payment history or if a bank or other financial institution does not, or ceases to, accept the assignment by Seller of any of Buyer’s accounts receivable in relation to Material supplied under the Contract pursuant to factoring or other similar accounts receivable financial arrangements.

 2.4 Except as otherwise expressly provided in this Agreement, the parties shall bear their own expenses incurred in enforcing their respective rights under this Agreement.

-3.1 Title to and ownership of the Material and any products manufactured from the Material (“Products”) does not pass to the Buyer until all amounts owing by the Buyer to the Seller under this Agreement (and all cheques or negotiable instruments) have been paid (the "Relevant Date") and until the Relevant Date:
+3.1 Title to and ownership of the Material and any products manufactured from the Material (“Products”) does not pass to the Buyer until all amounts owing by the Buyer to the Seller under this Agreement in connection with the sale and delivery of such Material or products (on a shipment per shipment basis) have been paid (the "Relevant Date") and until the Relevant Date:

 (a) the Buyer shall hold the Material and Products as bailee for the Seller and, if required by the Seller, store the Material and Products in such a manner that they are clearly identifiable as the property of the Seller; and